 If you were denied workers’ compensation benefits by your employer in Rhode Island, that doesn’t have to be the final answer.
 You can appeal a workers’ compensation decision.

-To learn how the process works, and how an attorney from our firm can help you, call Gemma Law Associates, Inc. or contact us online.
 Our consultations are free and confidential.
 We can advise you based on our extensive experience of handling workers’ compensation appeals and helping workers and their families to obtain the benefits they need and deserve.

 The Process for Rhode Island Workers’ Compensation Appeals